UO-OACISS/apex/doc/webdocs/docs/feature.md

 ![Screenshot](img/APEX_diagram.pdf)

-*Above: APEX architecture diagram.
-The application sends events to the APEX instrumentation API, which updates the performance state.
+*Above: APEX architecture diagram (when linked with an HPX application).
+The application and runtime send events to the APEX instrumentation API, which updates the performance state.
 The Policy Engine executes policies that change application behavior based on rule outcomes.*

 ## Introspection